Boeing/config-file-validator/README.md

 ```

 ### Docker
-You can also use the provided Dockerfile to build the config file validator tool in a container
+You can also use the provided Dockerfile to build the config file validator tool as a container

 ```
-docker build . -t config-file-validator
+docker build . -t config-file-validator:v1.5.0
 ```

 ## Contributing